learn-co-curriculum/Box-Model/README.md

 ```

 A note on setting padding and margin around all four sides of the element
-"box"—you can use the same value to apply equally on the top, right, bottom and
+"box": you can use the same value to apply equally on the top, right, bottom and
 left sides or you can set different values for each side.
 In the example above,
 we only wrote a single `20px` as the value for both the padding and margin.
 That
 means the browser will display the same amount of space around each side of the